srxnerd/MixPlayer/README.md

-# music_searcher
+# MixPlayer
+about :
-seach music with command line in linux
+You can stream music with Mix Player in Terminal

+This app is not yet complete